tohagan/stlive/README.md

 ### Example 2 - Serve Compiled Sencha Code:

-A `localtunnel` connection can be rather slow so lets compile it first and then serve the compressed JS/CSS files:
+A `localtunnel` connection can be rather slow so let's compile it first and then serve the compressed JS/CSS files:

 	$ cd MyApp